 -Use the following supplementation protocol:

--1-2 capsules HCl with Pepsin immediately prior to meal.
+-1-2 capsules HCl immediately prior to meal.
 If no burning or indigestion, next day take 1 tablet in the same way.
 If still no burning or indigestion, next day take 2 tablets in the same way.
 Continue until you get any burning, then back off.